Adolescent

 common-sense

-approach to understanding adolescent violence would point to a concept derived
+approach to understanding antisocial violence points to a concept derived

 from animal behavior: the pecking order.
 Among chickens, for example,